Kalesh-Singh/Lexer/README.md

 `cat [InputString.txt] | ./pr01 [NFA program pathname]`

-in this case the lexer expects an extra piece of input - the pathname of the file containing the string to be tokenized.
+this command expects an extra piece of input - the pathname of the file containing the string to be tokenized.